Skip to main content

 Bistecca alla Fiorentina

-A thick T-bone steak from Tuscany's Chianina cattle, grilled over hot coals, seasoned simply with salt, pepper, and olive oil, and served rare to showcase its exceptional quality.
+A thick T-bone from Tuscany's Chianina cattle, grilled over hot coals, seasoned with just salt, pepper, and olive oil, and served rare so the meat speaks for itself.

 Cacio e Pepe